minyansh7/DisasterResponseProject/README.md

 11. create a procfile with the command
 `touch Procfile`
 and put the following in the Procfile
-`web gunicorn run:DisasterResponseApp`
+`web gunicorn run:app`

 To deploy the ML model we need to create 2 files.
 The first one is Procfile (no file extension) in this we will write “web: gunicorn run:DisasterResponseApp”.
 The web depicts that this is a web app and gunicorn is the server on which our app will run.
 The follwoing "run" represents the file name from where the Web App should start.
-The second part "DisasterResponseApp" represents the name of the app.
+The second part "app" represents the name of the app.

 12. Then create a requirements file with this command: